urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 variation occurs.
 We chose this because it lends itself nicely to how genomes are treated anyway.

-The following are some problems that arise from this coordinate system that I shall delve into on a later post because they are a matter of progressive update and alignment not a matter of initial graph construction.
+The following are some problems that arise from this coordinate system that I shall delve into in a later post.
+The problems are a matter of progressive update and alignment not a matter of initial graph construction.

  1. Dealing with nodes that are from alignments i.e. not aligned to a linear sequence